 If you want to define your own searches, you can do so using the SQL Editor, Query Builder or an Add-In, through the 'New Search' dialog.
 User-defined searches are stored in the user application data for the machine being used, and not in the project repository.

-Ribbon Explore > Search > Model : Design > Element > Manage > Search Model : Design > Element > Manage > Search
+Ribbon Explore > Search > Model : or Design > Element > Manage > Search Model : Keyboard Shortcuts Crtl+F: or Ctrl+Alt+A:

-Keyboard Crtl+F : 🔊 or

-Shortcuts Ctrl+Alt+A : 🔊

 Create a new search definition